VueTubeApp/VueTube/readme/readme.md

 # Guide for translating the documentation

 If you want to translate the app instead, check the [guide for translating the app](/NUXT/plugins/languages/readme.md).
+Additionally, please refer to the [offical translator's guide for VueTube](https://vuetube.app/contributing/translation.html) for more information

 ## ⛔️ Rules and advices